Command Pattern - Implementing a Replay System

 Test Setup Steps

-5. Add all scenes to Build Settings
+6. Ensure all 6 scenes are in Build Settings

 Test Sequence